watameln/creator-docs/content/en-us/education/collaboration/collaboration-best-practices.md

 #### Having Groups Manage a "To-Do" List

 - To ensure all group members are busy, have a group collectively manage a to-do list.
-If someone has an idea or task, they can add it onto the list for someone who needs something to work on.
+If someone has an idea or task, they can add it to the list for someone who needs something to work on.

 ## Further Reading